For Good Measure

 These exact specifications are necessary because of the new materials and systems cars are built with, but it also means that repair technicians need more accurate tools that are able to accommodate the precise measurements that modern vehicles demand.

 That’s why, according to Scribner, Car-O-Liner is working on “three-axis computerized measurement.
-It can be used with many different types and makes of bench racks, and available in portable, computerized measurement systems.
+It can be used with many different types and makes of bench racks, and [is] available in portable, computerized measurement systems.
 These three-axis systems pave the way for a more complete estimation, save time in repair and allow post-measurement validation and computer logging of data, compared to specifications within 1 millimeter accuracy.”

 Car-O-Liner’s new system is designed to help measure faster and more accurately, and it allows users to find the exact measurements they’re looking for online.
 The integrated system brings a three-dimensional image of the vehicle up on the screen, allowing for improved visibility.